 During the egg-hatching incubations, 30 egg-carrying females of a selected sacspawning copepod species will be incubated per station, using the in situ water temperature at the chlorophyll a maximum found at the station (possibly in a range of: P1 Atlantic: 3 - 6 °C, P4 mixed: 2 - 4 °C, PICE Arctic: < 0 - 2 °C).

 Copepods will be identified and picked in a cold room under a stereomicroscope, with the temperature of the cold room being in the range of the temperatures found in the upper surface waters at each of the stations.
 After reverse filtration of the content of the bucket, a small amount of the copepods will be transferred into an evaporation dish.
 From there, copepods will be picked with a pipette and put into a separate evaporation dish filled with filtered sea water (same temperature as experimental temperature).
-Females with egg-sacks will be placed individually into 2.5 ml of 0.2 $\mu$ m FSW, in 12-well culture plates.
-Each well will be checked individually for contamination with e.g. nauplii.
-The plates will be incubated in a cooling box from the cold room to the hangar, where they will be incubated in temperature-controlled incubators.
+Females with egg-sacks will be placed individually into 2.5 ml of 0.2 μ m FSW, in 12-well culture plates.
+Each well will be transferred in a cooling box from the cold room to the hangar, where they will be incubated in temperature-controlled incubators.